Archant and Google Bring 160 Years of History to Life with ubisend

 The ultimate goal of Local Recall is to make Archant's content available.
 It's much more than merely storing digital copies of the newspapers before they disintegrate.
 Availability is key.

-The project initially focussed on making the content accessible via Amazon's Alexa.
+The project initially focussed on making the content accessible via an Alexa chatbot.
 But we didn't stop there.

 A significant audience segment for Local Recall is expected to be the older generation.
 These individuals would use Local Recall to re-live stories from their past.
 Unfortunately, the same segment is unlikely to have an Alexa at home.